 Riding range is all up to you; just make sure it doesn’t fall short

 Yes, it does not hurt to have as much battery life as you can.
-But if you are just going to be traveling for very similar distances every day (like most commuters), then having extremely high battery life will just be overkill.
+But if you are just going to be traveling for very similar distances every day (like most commuters), then having an extremely high battery life will just be overkill.

 Make no mistake, the riding range should, as much as possible, be high especially if you are the type of ride that does not want to pedal too much.
 Most casual, upright electric trikes noticeably do not offer as much range as their other e-bike counterparts.
 The comparatively heavier weight can be attributed to this, as well as the fact that these casual trikes are often just used for leisure riding or commuting.